 Yes.
-The CDR authorization to test expires after the test is taken or one year after receipt of the Authorization to Test email (whichever occurs first).
-This means that examinees have 365 days from receipt of the Authorization to Test email from Pearson VUE to register, pay, schedule and complete the examination.
-If examinees take the test and are unsuccessful, they must contact CDR in order to reestablish eligibility to take the test again.
-It is important to note that some employers and licensure boards may establish shorter limits on the testing authorization period.
+Authorization to test expires after the test is taken or one year after receipt of the

+Authorization to Test email (whichever occurs first).
+If examinees take the test and are unsuccessful, they must contact CDR to re-establish eligibility to take the test again.
+It is important to note that while an authorization period may expire, the candidate is still exam eligible and may reauthorize in order to take the exam at reps.cdrnet.org/reauth.